ldionne/cppnow-2013-d2/4_d2/3_algorithm/2_basic_lock_graph.md

 <!SLIDE>
+# Yet another
-as expected, it works for an arbitrary number of threads (you'll have to believe me for more complicated cases :)
+It works for an arbitrary number of threads (you'll have to believe me :)

     @@@ cpp
         mutex A, B, C;